Prisms and Prismatic Cohomology: Introduction

 In particular, it follows from the Hodge-Tate comparison that $R\Gamma_\Prism(X/A)$ is a perfect complex of $A$-modules if $X$ is proper. \end{theorem}

 Let us discuss the consequences of \cref{thm:A} over the prisms discussed in \cref{PrismExIntro}.

 \begin{example} \begin{enumerate} \item (Crystalline) Assume that $I=(p)$.
 In this case, prismatic cohomology gives a canonical Frobenius descent of crystalline cohomology by \cref{thm:A} (1).
-Note that this is no extra information when $A$ is perfect, while it is interesting extra information in the common case that $A$ is a $p$-completely smooth lift of a smooth $k$-algebra equipped with a Frobenius lift, for some perfect field $k$.
-In particular, it implies restrictions on the possible structure of the torsion in crystalline cohomology (e.g., its length, when finite, has to be a multiple of $p$).
+Note that this is no extra information when $A$ is perfect, while it is interesting extra information in the common case that $A$ is a $p$-completely smooth lift\footnote{In this special case where $A/p$ is a smooth $k$-algebra, the extra Frobenius descent provided by Theorem~\ref{thm:A} (1), at the level of cohomology groups, can also be deduced from Ogus-Vologodsky's description \cite[Theorem 2.8 (3)]{OgusVologodsky} of their local Cartier transform.} of a smooth $k$-algebra equipped with a Frobenius lift, for some perfect field $k$.
+This yields restrictions on the possible structure of the torsion in crystalline cohomology (e.g., its length, when finite, has to be a multiple of $p^{\dim(A/pA)}$).

 \item (BMS1) Let $C/\mathbf Q_p$ be an algebraically closed complete extension with ring of integers $\mathcal O_C$, and let $A := A_\inf = A_\inf(\mathcal O_C)$ be Fontaine's ring with $I=\ker(\theta: A_\inf\to \mathcal O_C)$.
 The pair $(A,I)$ is a perfect prism corresponding to the perfectoid ring $\mathcal{O}_C$.
 In \cite{BMS1}, we defined a complex of $A_\inf$-modules $R\Gamma_{A_\inf}(X)$ equipped with a ``Frobenius'' operator $\phi$.
 We shall prove in \S \ref{sec:AOmegaComp} that there exists a canonical $\phi$-equivariant isomorphism